 Introduced in 1999 as a way to encourage more saving by offering a tax-free alternative to paying interest on savings accounts or capital gains on shares, ISAs were immediately popular.

 Originally, the options were: cash, or stocks and shares.
-Lately, the range has developed into a kind of smorgasbord of ISA options: help-to-buy ISAs for aspiring homeowners, innovative finance ISAs for peer-to-peer lenders and from April, lifetime ISAs, which can be used either to help fund retirement or buy a first home.
+Lately, the range has developed into a kind of smorgasbord of ISA options: help-to-buy ISAs for aspiring homeowners, innovative finance ISAs for peer-to-peer lenders and lifetime ISAs, which can be used either to help fund retirement or buy a first home.

 Should you put your money in an ISA?
 Well, it depends on what you want it for and the term.